 The most widely used system for the combustion of biomass is a rotating grate spreader-stoker.
-Ideal for all types of biomass, the rotograte process can also be used with other combustibles, such as coal, so that it can adapt to seasonal variations of the biomass.
+Ideal for all types of biomass, the rotograte process can also be used with other fuels, so that it can adapt to seasonal variations in biomass production.
 Sugar cane bagasse is one example of that seasonality, with the addition of other fuels enabling the plant to provide year-round electrical power.

 The biomass is loaded into feeders in carefully calibrated quantities before being pneumatically injected onto the rotating grate.
 The material is evenly distributed across the grate in order to achieve complete combustion – most of which occurs in suspension, thereby making it possible to significantly vary the loading.
 When another combustible is used, a separate set of feeders will mechanically inject the extra material onto the grate – with the combustion time optimized according to the granularity of the combustible.